microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 $ wget https://github.com/Microsoft/vsts-agent/releases/download/v2.109.2/vsts-agent-ubuntu.16.04-x64-2.109.2.tar.gz
 ```

+At the time that we are writing this HOL, the latest version released for the agent is 2.109.2.
 Once downloaded, create a new folder **vsts-agent**, and extract the archive in this folder:
 ```
 $ mkdir vsts-agent && cd vsts-agent
 $ tar xzf <path-to-build-agent-archive>